markevans/treehouse/README.md

-#Treehouse JS
+# Treehouse JS

 [![Code Climate](https://codeclimate.com/github/markevans/treehouse/badges/gpa.svg)](https://codeclimate.com/github/markevans/treehouse)

 [![Build Status](https://travis-ci.org/markevans/treehouse.svg?branch=master)](https://travis-ci.org/markevans/treehouse)

 ## Overview
-Treehouse is an opinionated small javascript framework for writing web apps.
+Treehouse is an opinionated small javascript framework for writing single-page web apps.

+Its main concern is *maintaining application state*, and organising business logic into *actions*, that modify the state.

+For the view/template layer, you can use your preferred library.

 The basic flow as as follows: